fanitaadamova/My-personal-Angular-Project-Softuni/README.md

   - pamela@gmail.com     pass: 12345;
   - janee@gmail.com      pass: 12345;
   - f.adamova@gmail.com  pass: 123123;
+  - sisi@abv.bg          pass: 123123;

 ### Add new theme page
-Page only for logged in users
+Page only for logged in users.
 Every logged in user can create a new theme in forum.

 The new theme form expects as input: theme name, post text.